bohlinger/wavy/docs/installing.rst

 #. cp config files to WAVY_CONFIG and remove the .default suffix

-#. adjust config files
+#. edit config files

-   --> Adjustments done in tutorial
+   --> edits done in tutorial